harvardnlp/harvardnlp.github.io/NamedTensor2.md

         self.fc = nn.Linear(num_filters * len(kernel_sizes), num_classes)
 {% endhighlight %}

-Here is Jun Wang's implementation (with the original comments).
-Even though this code looks simple, it has some traps including a transpose, cat, view and softmax.
+Here is the standard implementation.
+Even though this code looks simple, it has all the notable traps including a transpose, cat, view and softmax.

 {% highlight python %}